incognitochain/documentation/docs/Tech/Scalibility/Scaling Blockchain Privacy with Dynamic Sharding.md

 ---
-layout: default
+sidebar_position: 4
-title: Scaling Blockchain Privacy with Dynamic Sharding
+sidebar_label: Scaling Blockchain Privacy with Dynamic Sharding
-nav_order: 4
-parent: Consensus
 ---

-# Scaling Blockchain Privacy with Dynamic Sharding ▾
+# Scaling Blockchain Privacy with Dynamic Sharding

 Low-throughput is one of the biggest obstacles facing the mass adoption of cryptocurrencies.
 Throughput is measured by the number of transactions per second (TPS) confirmed on a cryptonetwork.
 For example, Bitcoin can only process 7-10 TPS [Croman et al., 2016; Li et al., 2018], while Visa can process 24,000 TPS [Visa, 2018].